 Dionne Morris is CCA Academy’s Principal.
 Ms. Morris holds a BS in History from Southern Illinois University-Edwardsville, a MEd in Administration and Supervision from DePaul University, and an MA in Reading Education from Saint Xavier University.
 She is a doctoral candidate for the educational leadership degree at Nova Southeastern University.
 Prior to becoming principal of CCA Academy, Ms. Morris served as the director of specialized services for Youth Connection Charter School (YCCS).
 Ms. Morris develops and implements policies, programs, and curriculum activities in a manner that promotes the educational development of each student and the professional development of each faculty member.
 She has a Type 09 Certificate in Social Science, a Type 10 Reading Specialist Certificate, a Type 75 Administrative Certificate, and the Learning Behavior Specialist Endorsement.

 Nahid Zahedi is the Academic Dean.
-Zahedi holds a BS in Thermo-Mechanical Engineering and Energy Conversion from the University of Illinois at Chicago and a MS in Mechanical Engineering in Thermal Science from the Illinois Institute of Technology where she is PhD candidate.
+Zahedi holds a BS in Thermo-Mechanical Engineering and Energy Conversion from the University of Illinois at Chicago and a MS in Mechanical Engineering in Thermal Science from the Illinois Institute of Technology.
 A veteran of CCA since 1997, she is a member of the American Society of Mechanical Engineering and the Society of Women in Engineering.
 Zahedi provides overall leadership for the faculty to ensure the highest of teaching standards.
 She has a Type 09 Certificate in Physics and Mathematics.

 Van Jewel Marshall is the Director of Operations.
 Marshall has been with CCA since 1991.
 She served five years as executive director of a domestic violence program at the Shelter of Wayne County (North Carolina) and ten years as telecommunications supervisor at the University of Chicago.
 After serving as CCA’s grants manager for 10 years, she became director of operations to coordinate and manage all operations of the school and to ensure grant and contract compliance.
 Marshall attended Wayne County Community College and the University of Chicago and is currently pursuing the Secondary Education degree from Chicago State University.